co360/html-starter/static/nodejs-learn/readme.md

 many of packages available to use as third party libraries.
 Note that `npm` will generate a `node_modules` folder to store these dependencies.

-## How To Setup a NPM and Node based Project
+## How To Create a New NPM and Node based Project

 ```bash
 npm init hello-node